Social security: sources of data

 data go down to ward level.
 Other detailed, up-to-date information

-is available at local level through Neighbourhood
+is available at local level, but the dedicated sites for Neighbourhood

 Statistics were closed in 2017.
 There are some local statistics